boopsboops/crack-pipe/README.md

 ## Step 7: Cluster your reads

 This step performs several functions.
 First it merges all the samples and dereplicates again globally.
 Next, it clusters the sequences into biologically useful groups using the Swarm algorithm.
 This collapses most of the Illumina sequencing and PCR errors.
 Next, it removes sequences that could be chimaeric, i.e. partial sequences grafted together due to PCR or library prep errors.
 Next, it performs a quality filter; here, the -n and -x arguments are respectively the minimum and maximum sequence lengths allowed, and -u is the minimum adundance of a sequence, i.e. sequences with less than n total representatives are removed, because they likely to be spurious sequences.
 These values are good starting point, but change as appropriate for your data.
+The -t argument is the number of processor cores of your machine.
+If in doubt, set to four.

 ```
-./cluster.sh -n 145 -x 196 -u 5
+./cluster.sh -t 8 -n 145 -x 196 -u 5
 ```

 This step creates files named `results/cleaned.reads.fasta` and `temp/clustered/swarm.clusters.tsv`.